MASLD/MASH Biomarkers: FIB-4, ELF, PRO-C3, MRI-PDFF

 - Mechanism: Uses MRI to accurately quantify the percentage of fat content within the liver.

 - Role in MASH: It is the absolute gold standard for assessing "steatosis improvement."
-In Phase II clinical trials (especially for GLP-1RAs and THR-β agonists), a relative reduction of ≥30% in MRI-PDFF is a standard primary endpoint.
+In Phase II clinical trials (especially for GLP-1RAs such as Semaglutide and THR-β agonists such as Resmetirom), a relative reduction of ≥30% in MRI-PDFF is a standard primary endpoint.

 ② MRE (Magnetic Resonance Elastography)